ItsTino/reqi-api/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Thanks to all contributors who have helped shape Reqi
 - Built with [Go](https://golang.org/) and [Gin](https://gin-gonic.com/)

 ---
-Built with ❤️ for developers who debug webhooks
+Built with ❤️ for developers